vuejs/eslint-plugin-vue/docs/rules/no-template-shadow.md

-# Disallow variable declarations from shadowing variables declared in the outer scope. (no-template-shadow)
+# disallow variable declarations from shadowing variables declared in the outer scope (vue/no-template-shadow)

+- :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

 `no-template-shadow` should report variable definitions of v-for directives or scope attributes if those shadows the variables in parent scopes.